 Having to deal with difficult customers

 When you work as a server in a restaurant, you will be dealing with a lot of annoying customers.
-There are impatient ones, people who know nothing about the restaurant business, people who think you’re a slave, and some are just plain mean people.
+There are inpatient ones, people who know nothing about the restaurant business, people who think you’re a slave, and some are just plain mean people.
 So, if you’re a sensitive person, this job might not be the one for you.

 Having bad co-workers

-When there are good co-workers, there will also be the bad ones such as those who are always late, sneaking out breaks, rude to customers, and lazy as well.
+When there are good co-workers, there will also be the bad ones such as those who are always late, sneaking out for breaks, rude to customers, and lazy as well.
 They can make you feel that you’re doing all the work while they are just relaxing all the time.
 These people can make you lose your motivation to work.

 Dining out will remind you of work